As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 4. Overdrive/Distortion Pedals

-It makes sense (at least to me) to start off with the classics…the ones that have been the most influential over the decades, and can be heard on the most classic albums by our favorite guitar heroes.
+It makes sense (to me at least) to stick with the classics…the ones that have been the most influential over the decades, and can be heard on the most classic albums by our favorite guitar heroes.

 So here they are: